 The last area where you can make a difference for your customers is not as concrete as the two areas above.
-For quite some time we’ve heard that ‘the customers is always right’ - I’m not gonna argue against the relevance of that saying, but when we’re talking customer experiences, I would modify it a bit:
+For quite some time we’ve heard that ‘the customers is always right’ – I’m not going to argue against the relevance of that saying, but when we’re talking customer experiences, I would modify it a bit:

 The customer always has a right to be understood.